 Murder lurks in even the most homely location - or so Detective Inspector Mike Shepherd discovers.

-The Brokenwood population continues to decline this Spring as the popular Murder Mystery drama aires for a third season.
+The Brokenwood population continues to decline this spring as the popular Murder Mystery drama airs for a fourth season.

 Screening on Prime, the series is a key way NZ On Air is keeping local drama alive on NZ screens.